aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 1. The first playbook `build.yml` is mandatory and is used to build the structured configuration, documentation and finally the actual EOS CLI configuration.
 2. The second playbook is a choice between:
    1. `deploy.yml` to deploy the data generated from `build.yml` to the Arista switches directly using eAPI.
-   2. `deploy-cvp.yml` to deploy the data generated from `build.yml` to the Arista switches using CloudVision
+   2. `deploy-cvp.yml` to deploy the data generated from `build.yml` to the Arista switches using CloudVision.

 The `build.yml` playbook looks like the following: